aknarang03/CS450-Final-Project/README.md

 # CS450-Final-Project

+Note: Refer to video demos.
+Sometimes the IP address redirects to something else on csse projects server, so the attack doesn't work flawlessly; it keeps changing around...
+This would realistically be fixed by hosting it somewhere more stable

 THIS BRANCH INCLUDES A MORE ORGANIZED VERSION OF THE FILES.
 ENTER BRANCH "main" FOR FULL COMMIT HISTORY.
+(Besides some recent commits)

 using USB Rubber Ducky to DNS spoof